vmware-tanzu/cross-cluster-connectivity/CONTRIBUTING.md

   before we can merge.
 * Add any test cases where they make sense.
 * Update any document as applicable.
+* Add license to any new source files
 * Sign the CLA

 ## CLA